Tara Air Flight 193: Recovery

 Helicopters were used to search the route for hours, but rescue efforts were slowed down by poor weather conditions, including dense fog and heavy rain.
 The wreckage was found burning after impacting a mountainside, with charred bodies visible inside.
 Bishwa Raj Khadka, the district Chief of Police, stated that personnel involved in the rescue operations had recovered 17 bodies from the crash site.
+Ukrainian traveler and TV presenter Dmytro Komarov, together with the team of the program "The Upside Down World" (Світ Навиворіт) also took part in the search operation.

 Investigation

 A commission was formed to investigate the crash.
 The wreckage was found spread about 200 meters (200 m) in Solighopte, Myagdi District, Dhaulagiri Zone.

-The final accident report, 17 months later, read: "The Commission concludes that the probable cause of this accident was the fact that despite of unfavourable weather conditions, the crew's repeated decision to enter into cloud during VFR flight and their deviation from the normal track due to loss of situational awareness aggravated by spatial disorientation leading to CFIT accident."
+The final accident report, 17 months later, read: "The Commission concludes that the probable cause of this accident was the fact that despite unfavourable weather conditions, the crew's repeated decision to enter into cloud during VFR flight and their deviation from the normal track due to loss of situational awareness aggravated by spatial disorientation leading to CFIT accident."